-Personas represent target audiences, but are not identical to them
+Personas represent target groups but are not identical to them

-When I introduced the idea of personas in a marketing department, I looked into (seemingly) knowing eyes: right, target audience.
-But this is not exactly the case – personas represent target audiences, but they are not the same thing:
+When I introduced a persona to a marketing department some time ago, I looked directly into (supposedly) knowing eyes: sure, target group.
+But that's not quite what personas are.
+They represent target groups, but they're not the same thing:

 There is no such thing as the average person.

-This means: It is not useful to take a couple of statistics and combine the average results into a fictional character.
+That means: To create a persona, you can't just take a few statistics and combine the average results into a fictitious character.
 Why?
-Because there are no really average people.
-In his book "Human Performance Engineering: A guide for systems designers", researcher R.W.
+Because there are no average people.
+In his book "Human Performance Engineering: A guide for systems designers", scientist R.W.
 Bailey studied 4,063 randomly selected people.
-His research question: How good is the fit of these people to average characteristics like height, weight, or height of knee?
+His question: how closely do these people match average characteristics such as height, weight, and knee height?
 The results were clear:

-- Taking a second characteristic into account, this number dropped to 302 people – only about 7.4% of the sample were average in two respects.
+- However, adding a second characteristic, this number was reduced to 302 people – just 7.4% of the sample were still average in two characteristics.

-- This number dropped even further when the researchers took more characteristics into account.
-After the tenth characteristic, there was nobody left.
+- These values went down rapidly when the researchers added more characteristics.
+After the tenth characteristic, no one was left.